 Sweet Shrub (Calycanthus Floridus)

-This flower is well known for the fruity aroma it gives; the smell resembles that of a strawberry or pineapple.
-The soil must be kept moist and sunlight should be given no less than 8 hours a day.
-These plants grow about 10 ft and has a width of about 12 ft.
-Leaves are of a oval shape with a light color underneath and is fuzzy.
+This flower is well known for the fruity aroma it gives; the smell resembles that of strawberry or pineapple.
+The soil must be kept moist, and sunlight should be given no less than 8 hours a day.
+These plants grow about 10 ft and have a width of about 12 ft.
+Leaves are oval with a light color underneath and is fuzzy.